godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-types/http-events.md

 # HTTP events

+In Godspeed, sync APIs are created as HTTP events.
+Each API endpoint is essentially an event configured to listen for HTTP requests and respond accordingly.
 HTTP events accept inputs such as body, headers, path parameters, and query parameters.
-On the other hand, Kafka events only accept inputs in the form of body.

 ### HTTP Event Schema